Current Affairs

 The fire at Notre Dame de Paris on April 15, 2019, shocked the world.
 The flames ravaged the cathedral's roof and threatened to destroy its historic heritage, including its precious stained-glass windows and millennia-old sculptures.

-The firefighters worked tirelessly to bring the blaze under control, managing to save the main structure and some of the most precious relics.
+The firefighters worked tirelessly to bring the blaze under control, saving the main structure and some of the most precious relics.

 The incident sparked a massive wave of international solidarity, with pledges of funding for the reconstruction of this iconic building, which is a symbol of French culture and history.